kevgo/cucumber-sort/README.md

 And I bake it
 ```

 The recipe is technically correct.
 The "test" passes, we get apple pie.
-But it
+But this
-would be easier to reason about and compare it to other recipes if we always
+recipe would be easier to reason about and compare with other recipes if we
-specified the base dough first, and then add the additional ingredients like
+always specified the base dough first, and then add the additional ingredients
-fruits and spices.
+like fruits and spices.

 This is what cucumber-sort helps you with.
 It enforces a specific order of steps
 in your Cucumber files.